linode/docs/docs/guides/security/authentication/self-hosted-password-management-with-bitwarden-rs/index.md

   # Notifications redirected to the websockets server
   reverse_proxy /notifications/hub 0.0.0.0:3012

-  # Send all other traffic to the regular bitwarden_rs endpoint
+  # Send all other traffic to the regular vaultwarden endpoint
   reverse_proxy 0.0.0.0:8080
 }
 {{< /file >}}

    {{< note >}}
-The site name you choose in this file must match the desired URL that bitwarden_rs is served under.
+The site name you choose in this file must match the desired URL that vaultwarden is served under.
 When navigating to the web interface later in this guide, ensure that you type the same hostname chosen in this configuration file (in this example, `example.com`).
 {{</ note >}}